DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## VoIP telephony

 A properly configured application allows you to make calls directly from Django CRM.
 This application allows you to integrate CRM with the services of VoIP provider ZADARMA.
-But, it can also be used to create integration files with other providers.
+But it can also be used to create integration files with other providers.

 It is necessary to receive from the provider (zadarma.com) and to specify in voip/settings.py file the following values: SECRET_ZADARMA_KEY, SECRET_ZADARMA.
 FORWARD settings are specified independently, but only if you have a second instance of working CRM (for example, for a subsidiary company).